Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Some between-meal snack ideas:

-For more great ideas specific to the gymnast, click here
+Click here for more great ideas specific to the gymnast.

 Pre-workout snacks are different.
-You want to pair carbohydrates like grains/starches/fruits with protein or a little fat as to not slow down digestion and make sure the body has the right fuel when needed during exercise.
+You want to pair carbohydrates like grains/starches/fruits with protein or a little fat.
+Why?
+The purpose of a preworkout snack is to not slow down digestion and make sure the body has the right fuel when needed during exercise.

 Some pre-workout snack ideas: